ChristopherNeuwirth/ifttt-trigger-applet/README.md

 # IFTTT Trigger Applet - with now Deployment

-This applet can be used as nodejs micro service wich runs permanently (cronjob) on a zeit.co instance as cloud service.
+This applet can be used as nodejs micro service which runs permanently (cronjob) on a zeit.co instance as cloud service.
 It has the ability to trigger a certain action created with IFTTT to do anything you want.

 ## Getting started